BJMdotNET/pr1nc3/dates/2018/index.md

 ----

- - [**"The Prince Estate and TIDAL Announce Agreement to Debut New and Unreleased Prince Album and Settlement of Prior Legal Disputes"**](https://www.prnewswire.com/news-releases/the-prince-estate-and-tidal-announce-agreement-to-debut-new-and-unreleased-prince-album-and-settlement-of-prior-legal-disputes-300647106.html) in [PR Newswire](https://www.prnewswire.com/) on 11 May 2018 about Prince Estate, The Prince Estate, Tidal, Troy Carter ([mirror](https://web.archive.org/web/*/https://www.prnewswire.com/news-releases/the-prince-estate-and-tidal-announce-agreement-to-debut-new-and-unreleased-prince-album-and-settlement-of-prior-legal-disputes-300647106.html))
+ - [**"The Prince Estate and TIDAL Announce Agreement to Debut New and Unreleased Prince Album and Settlement of Prior Legal Disputes"**](https://www.prnewswire.com/news-releases/the-prince-estate-and-tidal-announce-agreement-to-debut-new-and-unreleased-prince-album-and-settlement-of-prior-legal-disputes-300647106.html) in [PR Newswire](https://www.prnewswire.com/) on 11 May 2018 about Prince Estate, probate court, The Prince Estate, Tidal, Troy Carter ([mirror](https://web.archive.org/web/*/https://www.prnewswire.com/news-releases/the-prince-estate-and-tidal-announce-agreement-to-debut-new-and-unreleased-prince-album-and-settlement-of-prior-legal-disputes-300647106.html))

 ----